Molimak77/stock-transform/stock-transform/README.md

 >>> df.head()
 ```

-Use Vector_stock : the class to provide the methodes to manipulate the list of the stock tickers
+Use class Vector_stock : the class to provide the methodes to manipulate the list of the stock tickers

 ```python
 >>> from stock_transform import stock_preprocess as stp